ihmeuw/vivarium_inputs/docs/source/tutorials/pulling_data.rst

 location for which you want to pull data (e.g., 'Ethiopia'), in the form used by GBD (e.g., 'United States' instead of 'USA').

-For example, to pull raw prevalence data for diarrheal diseases in Kenya, we would do the following:
+For example, to pull draw-level raw prevalence data for diarrheal diseases in Kenya, we would do the following:

 .. code-block:: python